eunomia-bpf/open-gpu-kernel-modules/docs/analysis/SOURCE_CODE_ANALYSIS.md

 ## 2. Overall Architecture Overview

 Having established the scope and scale of the NVIDIA driver codebase, we now turn to understanding its fundamental architecture.
 The driver's design reflects decades of evolutionary refinement, balancing the competing demands of performance, maintainability, and hardware abstraction.
-In this section, we'll build a mental model of how the various components fit together—from user-space applications down to the hardware registers themselves—and explore the initialization sequences that bring a GPU from cold silicon to a fully operational compute and graphics engine.
+In this section, we'll build a mental model of how the various components fit together, spanning from user-space applications down to the hardware registers themselves, and explore the initialization sequences that bring a GPU from cold silicon to a fully operational compute and graphics engine.

 The architecture exhibits a clear philosophy: separate concerns through well-defined abstraction boundaries, but optimize relentlessly within those boundaries.
 We'll see how this philosophy manifests in the layering of kernel modules, the isolation of OS-specific code from hardware logic, and the careful choreography of initialization dependencies.
 Understanding this architecture is essential for making sense of the detailed component analyses that follow.